andrewsilva9/stardata_analysis/README.md

 ### What's actually here:

 So far, just a couple of iPython notebooks for me to explore the data.
 And a .md file with a dump of information so I don't lose it later.
-That's [available here](whats_in_a_frame.md)
+That's [available here](whats_in_a_frame.md).
+The unit_clusering directory is me playing with sklearn and some unit base stats, which seems kind of cool.
+More to come on that front.
+Most of my data exploration is in the `explore_dumped_replays.ipynb` file, so I'd suggest looking that over if you're curious, and swapping variable names or fields to see things change throughout replays, or to start seeing how the different attributes work.
+For that file, I am only using a single replay (it appears to be a TvZ game), which you can find here: https://www.dropbox.com/s/nk1z4apr67n1l3z/bwrep_poa7y.tcr?dl=0